• Skip to primary navigation

 Birds, Fun Nature Stuff

 The fall migration of hummingbirds is underway, so you might be seeing more of the tiny birds in your garden this month if you live in the Southeast.
 Male hummingbirds are the first to migrate, followed by immature males and females.
 So keep an eye out for that flash of a ruby throat and keep your ears open for the buzz of their wings.
-This …
+This lovely …

 Continue Reading about The Hummingbirds are Coming!
 Fall Migration of Ruby-Throated Hummingbirds